Russian Foreign Minister Sergei Lavrov and Foreign Minister of Cyprus Ioannis Kasoulides holding a press conference after the talks.

-Lavrov:You know our principle, in principle, is a negative attitude towards solving all issues concerning international security through narrow and closed military-political blocs.
+Lavrov:You know our principle of a negative attitude towards resolving all issues concerning international security through narrow and closed military-political blocs.
 Now there is a lot of speculation in the press about the content of the forthcoming talks of US President D. Trump in the Middle East region.
-We prefer to wait for the moment when this event will take place.
+We prefer to wait until the event takes place.
 Then there will be more clarity about what is at stake.
 In principle, we proceed from the premise that the most difficult problems in the region of the Middle East and North Africa can be solved only on a collective and inclusive basis, with the participation of all, without exception, the so-called.
 "Players," without attempting to isolate anyone.
 Of course, it is very important not to allow attempts to "drive the wedges" into relations between the countries of the region on an ethno-confessional basis.

 Question(translation from English):I would like to hear your opinion about the recent polemic surrounding reports that the US President has disclosed classified information to Russian officials.
 It was reported that this is a "perfectly acceptable situation".
 Some say it is better to share information on the fight against international terrorism on the international scene.
 You yourself said that we need to cooperate more.
 Will the information of life of Russians save?